realitytracing/Reality-Tracing-WIP/part-4-hard-problems.md

 ## Non-Adjudication Under Stress

-Even in hard problems, the **Non-Adjudication Principle** remains in force.
+Even in hard problems, the **Non-Adjudicative Boundary** remains in force.

 This framework does not judge:
 - Total persons